-Equine and animal therapy helps our students develop responsibility and self-reflection, as well as provide motivation for them to connect.
-It also helps students be more aware, nurturing, and caring for others.
+Equine and animal therapy can help your child develop responsibility and self-reflection, as well as provide motivation for them to connect.
+It also helps them become more aware, nurturing, and caring for others.
 Horses are very sensitive to communication, both verbal and non-verbal, meaning they act as a powerful mirror that helps to demonstrate the importance of controlling our emotions, setting boundaries, and building healthy relationships.

-Through nurturing and caring for the animals, our students develop a sense of pride and responsibility, but more importantly, a deep sense of connection and unconditional love that translates to other relationships.
+Through nurturing and caring for the animals, your child will develop a sense of pride and responsibility, but more importantly, a deep sense of connection and unconditional love that translates to other relationships.